 Now for our vendors.
 I have food vendors already signed up.
 Our old favorites the Classy Caboose, Our Lady of Guadalupe, Kettle Corn as well as some new ones.
 The general vendors are sending in their registration forms now.
 Seems to start earlier every year.
 So, if you are interested, call or email the chamber office.
 Please note: All Vendors Must Be Approved.
 If you plan on selling something, the sooner you sign up the better.
 (806) 828-6238 firstname.lastname@example.org

-Also, there is the swap meet.
+Also, there is the Swap Meet.
 Anything and everything you can imagine for the car enthusiast.
 Come see what treasures they have in store.
 The Car Club will be donating proceeds from the Swap Meet to the Texas Boys Ranch.
-Car Show registration form available here.
+2018 Swap Meet registration form available here.